The City of Port St. Joe Code Enforcement Officer is responsible for the enforcement of all City

 be located on our Land Development Regulations page

 and must be submitted to City Hall along with the proper fee.
-All Business licenses must be renewed annually on the anniversary date.
+All Business licenses must be renewed annually on October 1st.

 The steps involved in the Code Enforcement process are as follows: